2022 LCS season: Format and changes

 On November 21, 2021, Riot announced the format for the 2022 LCS season.
 The season would begin with the LCS Lock In Tournament, which would remain the same as the inaugural tournament in 2021, with all 10 LCS teams participating in a group and bracket stage.
 The winning team would receive $150,000.

 The LCS reverted to a split format with even spring and summer splits, each lasting eight weeks.
-Both split regular seasons would be a double round robin, with five games games played on Saturdays and Sundays, and two "LCS Super Weeks" with five additional games on Fridays to complete the double round-robin.
+Both split regular seasons would be a double round robin, with five games played on Saturdays and Sundays, and two "LCS Super Weeks" with five additional games on Fridays to complete the double round-robin.
 Unlike 2021, split records were confined to their respective splits.
 The LCS Spring Playoffs continued with the top six teams from the regular season, and the LCS Summer Playoffs included the top eight teams.
 The spring split winner qualified for the 2022 Mid-Season Invitational, and the playoff structure remained the same, with the top four teams in double-elimination and the fifth and sixth starting in the lower bracket.
 The LCS Summer Playoffs were similar to 2022, with the first seed choosing their side of the bracket.
 The top three teams from the summer playoffs qualified for the 2022 League of Legends World Championship.